UBC-MDS/DSCI_524_collab-sw-dev/lecture_learning_objectives.md

 - Explain the circumstances in which one should consider creating a package for their code
 - Name the key files and directories in both R & Python pacakges and describe the function of each
 - Given a function and a unit test written in R, use `devtools` and `usethis` to create a small and simple R package
-- Given a function and a unit test written in Python, use a Cookiecutter template and `poetry` to create a small and simple R package
+- Given a function and a unit test written in Python, use a Cookiecutter template and `poetry` to create a small and simple Python package